Mustang Owners Club of South Australia Inc. Constitution

 CONDITIONAL REGISTRATION

-(a) The Mustang Owners Club of SA (MOCSA) Inc. has registered with the Federation of Historic Motoring Clubs SA Inc., to be party to the Conditional Registration of Historic Vehicles, Prescribed Left Hand Drive Vehicles and Street Rod Vehicles scheme.
+(a) The Mustang Owners Club of SA (MOCSA) Inc. has registered with the Federation of Historic Motoring Clubs SA Inc., to be party to the Conditional Registration of Historic Vehicles, Prescribed Left Hand Drive Vehicles, Street Rod Vehicles and Individually Constructed Vehicles scheme.
 Commonly known as Conditional Registration, from 1 July 2022, a vehicle will be eligible as a historic or left-hand drive vehicle under the Conditional Registration Scheme if it is aged 25 years from 1st January of the year in which the vehicle was manufactured.

 The Code of Practice for Club Registration for the Scheme should be read alongside the requirements of the Motor Vehicles Act 1959, the Motor Vehicles Regulations 2010, the Road Traffic Act 1961, and associated regulations and the Australian Design Rules.
 Copies of the South Australian legislation are available at www.legislation.sa.gov.au